 One hour before closing time we were back at the yard.
 Picked up our baggage at the office and sat down on a chair at the table where we had seen the employees keep their breaks.

-When it was celebrated, Heron had not yet come into the water.
+Working was finishing and Heron had not yet come into the water.
 We started looking for a hotel.
 Suddenly something happened.
-Two men came running in the big crane.
-Three men came and changed two anodes.
-Two started to paint the bottom and one came and did nothing at all.
+All employees gathered about Heron.
+Two drove the big crane.
+Three shifted two anodes.
+Two painted bottom and one stood and did not do anything at all.

 Shortly after, Heron was back in the water and was pulled over to the winter berth.